 Below are our top picks for any and all of the water filters you may need or want in your home.
 If the pick made this list, they’re a good choice, but you’ll want to consider your own family’s needs as far as the size and scale of the water filter you go for.
 If you want to know how we came to our conclusions, check out our methodology here.

-The best home water filters for cleaner water
+The best home water filters: our top picks

 Highlights: Removes 99% of most contaminants at a rate of .5 gallons per minute.
 Tests show very promising results for its filtration capabilities when it comes to eliminating exactly what you want gone from your water.